davidpongoGit/CypressWithCucumberScenarios/README.md

 Summary:
 I've used Cypress test automation tool at v9.7.0 and created Page-Object Modelling library for the example test website.
 I have also installed and configured various open-source plugins including Cucumber Preprocessor to write my test cases with BDD/Agile oriented approach.
 This demo acts as a showcase of my current automation skills and knowledge of automation architecture.
 Just to quickly demonstrate how I write automation in Cypress, I have done the first 4 exercices inluding building Page-Object Models.
 Everything is built from scratch by me.
+Inspect my code especially in the .spec.js files and read the comments to understand my reasoning and approach.

 I am using http://uitestingplayground.com/ as the public example test website.
 I've built the Automation Framework for that website.